BitEscrow/escrow-sdk/README.md

   * __Designed for trustless environments.__ Signing keys are separated from address generation, with zero capacity to sweep funds.
 Keys can be made ephemeral, and recoverable from the user's xpub.

   * __Designed to be robust.__ Deposits can be reused whenever a contract cancels or expires.
 Refund transactions are secured upfront and broadcast automatically on expiration.

+  * __Designed to scale.__ Deposits can be locked/released from a contract without being spent.
+Contracts have the option to settle or expire without an on-chain transaction.

 Package Features: